-Neighborhood Review: An e-mail, in response to the proposal, was received from the Chair of the Eliot Neighborhood Association.
-The Chair noted that the neighborhood was opposed to Applicant's initial proposal to map the EXd zone on the Site but is supportive of the now requested RXd zone.
-The Eliot Neighborhood Association also identified concerns about a larger multidwelling structure being constructed with no on-site parking.
+Neighborhood Review: Prior to the issuance of the BDS Staff Report and Recommendation, an e-mail in response to the proposal was received from the Chair of the Eliot Neighborhood Association.
+The Chair noted that the neighborhood was opposed to Applicant's initial proposal to map the EXd zone on the Site but was supportive of the now requested RXd zone.
+The Eliot Neighborhood Association also identified concerns about a larger multi-dwelling structure being constructed with no on-site parking.
 Recently the Portland City Council approved changes to the PCC that would require some level of parking on the Site (See Exhibit H.10).